-That being said, in this article, I'll show you how can someone hack your Zelle with your phone number.
+In this article, we'll see whether can someone hack your Zelle with your phone number.

 Table of Contents